zerogetsamgow/vcglR/README.md

 ## Last updated

-Last update on 3 Sepetember July 2025.
-As of version 0.1.2, annual data is up to the financial year 2024-25 and monthly data is up to July 2025.
+Last update on 1 October 2025.
+As of version 0.1.3, annual data is up to the financial year 2024-25 and monthly data is up to August 2025.

 ## Possible analysis